 This is the setup tutorial for the Modern Homepage, which is available exclusively through the Feast Plugin.

-We have some companion pages to help understand what makes the Modern Homepage different from the theme homepage, but these are not necessary to implement it:
+We have some companion pages to help understand what explains how the Modern Homepage is different from the theme homepage, but these are not necessary to implement it:

 - the modern homepage vs. theme homepage details the differences between the modern homepage and theme homepage